The Natural Wonders of the Westfjords of Iceland - Látrabjarg and Rauðasandur

 While spending 9 days in the Westfjords on my summer vacations I joined Westfjords Adventures on a guided tour of two of the main attractions in the Westfjords: Látrabjarg bird-cliff and Rauðasandur the Red Sand.

 Westfjords Adventures is the only travel operator in the southern part of the Westfjords - offering a very good selection of tours to some pretty amazing sights in the Westfjords of Iceland.
-They are located in Patreksfjörður village, the biggest village in the southern part of the Westfjords.
+They are located in Patreksfjörður village, the biggest village in the southern part of the Westfjord Region.

 This was our second day in the Westfjords and we were driving all the way from Reykjavík, so we spent the night with relatives on Barðaströnd.
 Early next morning we met up with Westfjord Adventures on the parking lot by the junction leading to Látrabjarg bird cliff.

-We picked up more passengers on the way and off we went to visit the largest sea-bird cliff in Europe - the cliff of all cliffs in Iceland.
+We picked up more passengers on the way and off we went to visit one of the largest seabird cliffs in Europe - the cliff of all cliffs in Iceland.

 Látrabjarg bird cliff is the westernmost part of Iceland and one of the westernmost parts of Europe (24°32'´3" west).
-It is often called the westernmost point of Europe if you skip the mid-Atlantic archipelago of Azores.
-Látrabjarg is up to 441 meters high and 14 km long and here you will find millions of sea-birds.
+It is often called the westernmost point of Europe if you skip the mid-Atlantic archipelago of the Azores.

 Látrabjarg is sheer-sided and there is a painted white line to warn people against going too close to the edge.
 It should be common sense not to cross the line, but I have seen that many people don't pay any attention to the line.
 Be extra careful not to go too far to the edge.